 Dr. Anne Griebel / Postdoctoral Researcher

-My research is broadly focused on understanding how biosphere-atmosphere interactions affect carbon, water and energy cycling in various ecosystems, ranging from highly managed urban lawns to Australia’s natural eucalypt forests.
-I am particularly interested in assessing how ecosystems are affected by biotic and abiotic disturbances, management practices and changes in our climate, which I approach by linking flux tower data with remotely sensed data from LiDAR sensors, satellites and ground-based sensor networks.
+My research focuses on understanding how biosphere-atmosphere interactions affect carbon, water and energy cycling in various ecosystems, ranging from highly managed urban lawns to Australia’s natural eucalypt forests.
+I am particularly interested in assessing how ecosystems are affected by changes in our climate, as well as by biotic and abiotic disturbances, which I approach by linking flux tower data with remotely sensed data from LiDAR sensors, satellites and ground-based sensor networks.

 Dr. Nam Jin Noh / Postdoctoral Researcher